folio-org/raml-module-builder/README.md

   }
 }
 ```
-where the jsonb field references a json schema that will exist in the jsonb column in the table.
+where the "jsonb" field references a JSON schema that will exist in the "jsonb" column in the table.

 The example above refers to querying only.
-As of now, saving a record will only save the jsonb and id fields (the above example uses triggers to populate the operation, creation data and original id).
+As of now, saving a record will only save the "jsonb" and "id" fields (the above example uses triggers to populate the operation, creation data, and original id).

 #### Credentials

-Credentials when running in embedded mode are read from `resources/postgres-conf.json`.
-If a file is not found the following configuration will be used by default:
+When running in embedded mode, credentials are read from `resources/postgres-conf.json`.
+If a file is not found, then the following configuration will be used by default:

 ```
 port: 6000